Cognitive Ethnography Projects

 3. Set up a time and a quiet place to talk to your informant.

-4. Obtain informed consent for audio tape recording from your informant using either the oral procedure described on the informed consent page or using the standard audio recording consent form.
+4. Obtain informed consent for interview recording from your informant using the interview consent form.

 5. Turn on the tape recorder and interview your informant about the activity you took photos of.
 Start with the photos you used in project 3, but feel free to use other photos as prompts in the interview.
 Ask your informant to explain what is going on in the activity.
 You should consult our list of interviewing tips and potential interview questions before you schedule the interview.